llaske/sugarizer/docs/tutorial/VueJS/step6.md

 This issue is related to the way of handling users that join the activity.
 Currently nothing is done to give them the initial board state.
 So they only saw new changes on the board.
 It could make sense for a chat activity: users who join a chat could not be able to see past discussions.
 But for our activity, it's not a good thing.

-To fix it, let's observe the `onNetworkUserChanged` method:
+To fix it, let's observe the `onNetworkUserChanged` method in `js/activity.js`:
 ```js
 onNetworkUserChanged: function(msg) {
 	console.log(msg);